laravel/docs/upgrade.md

 If you would like to use the new driver, you should add the `user_id (nullable integer)`, `ip_address (nullable string)`, and `user_agent (text)` columns to your session database table.

+#### Session compatibility
+Because of the implementation of Authentication Guards, your existing sessions will be invalid.

 ### Stringy

 The "Stringy" library is no longer included with the framework.
 You may install it manually via Composer if you wish to use it in your application.